-With his booming boot and and an ability to slot seemlessly into a number of backline positions, James has proved a vital asset to the Saints in his very first season with the club.
+With his booming boot and an ability to slot seemlessly into a number of backline positions, James has proved himself to be a vital asset to the Saints since his very first season with the club.

-With Ben Foden ruled out for 10-weeks early in the season, the 26-year-old was a fine deputy in the 15 shirt, scoring twice against Wasps before moving out wide to occupy a wing berth.
+With Ben Foden ruled out for 10-weeks early in James’ first season at the club, the Kiwi was a fine deputy in the 15 shirt, scoring twice against Wasps before moving out wide to occupy a wing berth.

-He became an Invercargill hero when his drop goal won Southland the Ranfurly Shield with a victory over Canterbury in 2011.
-It capped an eight-year stay at the province for Wilson.
+He became an Invercargill hero when his drop goal won Southland the Ranfurly Shield with a victory over Canterbury in 2011, capping an eight-year stay at the province for Wilson.

 The tail end of the 2012/13 season saw James forge an outstanding centre partnership with Luther Burrell as the Saints reached the Aviva Premiership final and having been a regular during 2013/14’s double winning campaign, the classy back started the new season with a string of excellent performances back in the 15 shirt.